Why Is Your Tree Losing Bark? Causes and Solutions for Peeling Bark

 Is My Tree Dying if Bark is Falling Off?

 Determining whether your tree is in trouble can be complex.
-If the tree appears overall healthy, there's a good chance it's simply shedding bark as part of its growth process.
+If the tree appears healthy overall, there's a good chance it's simply shedding bark as part of its growth process.
 However, if you notice other concerning signs, it may be a more significant issue.
 It's essential to take action after an extreme weather event causes bark loss or if other worrisome signs point to larger problems.

 Trees provide immense value to our landscapes, so it's concerning when the bark starts peeling off.
 Loose, peeling bark is a common issue that affects many tree species.
 While trees can survive bark damage, it leaves them vulnerable to insects and disease.
 Understanding why bark peels helps you address the problem.
 With prompt care, trees can recover and continue thriving for years to come.